Louis-Takow/API-Automation-testing-with-Cypress-API-plugin/README.md

 ## Setup Instructions

 1. **Clone this repository** using your preferred command line tool or Git Bash.
-2. Navigate to the project directory after cloning by executing cd API Automation GOZEM in your terminal or Git Bash.
+2. Navigate to the project directory after cloning by executing cd API Automation GOZEM in your terminal or PowerShell.

-''' bash
+''' PowerShell
 Copy code
 git clone <repository-url>
 cd API Automation GOZEM

-3. Install all necessary dependencies and Cypress by running the following commands: bash
+3. Install all necessary dependencies and Cypress by running the following commands:

+''' PowerShell
 Copy code
 npm install
 npx cypress install
 npx cypress open

+4. To run test and open Mochawesome report

+''' PowerShell
+npm run cypress: run

 ## Running the Tests
 1. On the Cypress dashboard, you will be greeted with options for E2E Testing and Component Testing.
 Since we are focusing on API automation, select E2E Testing.